 A fruity rum drink is calling your name from the deck of a crewed charter yacht.
-Consider this your step-by-step, island-by-island Caribbean guide to fun on the high seas.
+Consider this your step-by-step, island-by-island guide to fun on the high seas.
+This is a sample itinerary for cruising in the Grenadines.

 Warm waters, sheltered coves, consistent winds, and a seemingly endless array of islands-the Caribbean was made to be sailed.
 But that doesn’t mean all parts were created equal, which is why sailors tend to gravitate to five regions: the British Virgin Islands, St. Martin and Antigua, St. Lucia, St. Vincent and the Grenadines, and Grenada.